rwieruch/blog_robinwieruch_content/blog/react-table-resize/index.md

 </Header>
 ```

-That's the most straightforward way to enable resizable columns for your table.
-However, if you want to have more options for configuration, you can pass an object instead of a boolean.
+This is the easiest way to enable resizable columns for your table.
+However, if you want to configure more options then you can pass an object instead of a boolean (remember, setting a property in a React component without giving it a value defaults to a boolean true).

-For example, you can define a min width for each table column if you don't agree with the default.
+For example, you can specify a minimum width for each table column if you are not happy with the default.

 ```javascript
 <HeaderCell resize={{ minWidth: 50 }}>Task</HeaderCell>
 ```

-You can also change the highlight color of the resize area and expand the resize area's size:
+You can also change the highlight color of the resize vertical bar or increase its width:

 ```javascript
 <HeaderCell